List of chemicals: Annex I

 - Other pesticides such as biocidal products

-Apart from the export notification requirement, the entries in part 2 are subject to the additional requirement of ECHA receiving a statement from the authorities of the importing country to show that they agree to the import.
+Apart from the export notification requirement, the entries in part 2 are subject to the additional requirement of the exporter's DNA receiving a statement from the authorities of the importing country to show that they agree to the import.
 This is called explicit consent.

 These chemicals qualify for PIC notification under the Rotterdam Convention because they are banned or severely restricted within the EU in one of the two use categories defined by the Rotterdam Convention: pesticide or industrial chemical.

-The entries in part 3 are subject to the export notification requirement, and additionally to the explicit consent, except where a positive import response is published in the PIC circular of the Rotterdam Convention, and certain criteria are met.
-Part 3 also includes a number of substances identified in the Stockholm Convention as persistent organic pollutants, which are subject to a total export ban.
+The entries in part 3 are subject to the export notification requirement, and additionally to the explicit consent, except where an import response is published in the PIC circular of the Rotterdam Convention, and certain criteria are met.

 These are the chemicals subject to the PIC procedure as described in the Rotterdam Convention, and are listed in Annex III to the Convention itself.